 Here are some tips on where to start:

-As the days and nights start to cool down, dogs and cats with arthritis will be feeling the cold.
+Bedding As the days and nights start to cool down, dogs and cats with arthritis will be feeling the cold.
 The change in temperature creates aggravation in their joints, making them painful and sore.
 To ensure your pet remains comfortable this Winter provide warm bedding and make sure your cat has a nice sunny spot indoors to lay away from cool drafts.
 If your pet is showing signs of joint pain or arthritis you might want to thing about a bed specifically for arthritic pets which offer specialised comfort.
-Speak to the pet expert at your Just For Pets Store for advice.

 Now more than ever is the time to check the warmth in your reptile enclosure.
 Ensure you have an extra heat lamp on hand as a spare.
 A warm enclosure creates a happy and lively reptile.